I. New Cardholders:

 These records are related to the circulation of library materials that contain names or other personally identifying details regarding the users of the public, free association, school, college and university libraries and library systems, of this state, including but not limited to records related to the circulation of library materials, computer database searches, interlibrary loan transactions, reference queries, requests, or the use of audio-visual materials, films or records.
 These records shall be confidential and shall not be disclosed except that such records may be disclosed upon the request or consent of the user or pursuant to subpoena, court order or where otherwise required by statute.

-The Annie Porter Ainsworth Memorial Library adheres strictly to all sections of this Statute regarding the protection of the confidentiality of its users.
+The Annie Porter Ainsworth Memorial Library (APAML) adheres strictly to all sections of this Statute regarding the protection of the confidentiality of its users.

 IX.
 Interlibrary Loan: